kite-sdk/kite-docs/introduction-to-datasets.md

 ## URIs

 Kite identifies datasets by URI.
 The URI you provide tells Kite how and where to store data.
-For example, a dataset created with the URI `dataset:hdfs:/user/cloudera/datasets/movies` is stored in HDFS.
+For example, a dataset created with the URI `dataset:hdfs:/user/cloudera/datasets/movies` is stored in the `user/cloudera/datasets/movies` directory in HDFS.

 URIs also define a name and namespace for your dataset.
 Kite uses these values when the underlying system has the same concept (for example, Hive).
-You can retrieve the names and namespaces for the available datasets using the [`Datasets.list`](http://kitesdk.org/docs/current/apidocs/org/kitesdk/data/Datasets.html#list(java.net.URI)) method.
+You can retrieve the names and namespaces for the valid datasets underneath the repository URI using the [`Datasets.list`][datasets-list] method.

 To ensure compatibility with Hive and other underlying systems, names and namespaces in URIs must be mode of alphanumeric characters or underscore (\_) and cannot start with a number.

 You can create datasets in Hive, HDFS, HBase, or as local files.
 There are several URI patterns available and additional options.
-See [Dataset and View URIs]({{site.baseurl}}/URIs.html).
+See [Dataset and View URIs][dataset-and-view-uris].

+[datasets-list]: {{site.baseurl}}/apidocs/org/kitesdk/data/Datasets.html#list(java.net.URI)
+[dataset-and-view-uris]:{{site.baseurl}}/URIs.html

 ## Schemas

 A schema defines the field names and datatypes for a dataset.
 Kite relies on an Apache Avro schema definition for each dataset.
-The Kite team made this choice because Avro supports all three data models exposed in Kite (generic, reflect, specific) and also works with Parquet format.
+Kite standardizes data definition by using Avro schemas for both Parquet and Avro, and supports the standard Avro object models _generic_ and _specific_.

 For example, this is the schema definition for a table using four columns from the `movies` dataset.[<sup>1</sup>](#notes)